holdercp/techdegree-project-8/README.md

 # Using Gulp to Build a Front End Website

+## Get Up and Running

+This project is using Gulp 4 and it is included in the dev dependencies.
+Run `npm install`.
+If you are using the local Gulp included in the dependencies, then you will need to preface your Gulp commands with `./node_modules/.bin/gulp`.
+For example, if I wanted to run the default Gulp task I would run `./node_modules/.bin/gulp`.
+If I wanted to run the `build` task, I would run `./node_modules/.bin/gulp build`.

+If you have a global version of Gulp on your machine, you can run the commands as normal.
+You will need Gulp 4 though.

+---

 In this project you’ll be provided a website with HTML, SCSS, JPEGs, PNGs and JavaScript files.
 You’ll be required to set up a Gulp build process to prepare the website for deployment.

 The build process must fulfill the following criteria: